 Washington Hall would eventually be torn down to make space for a new, 6-story YMCA complete with a lap swimming pool and large gymnasium.
 This was the start of the Downtown Branch of the Watertown Family YMCA.

 Since then, we have added multiple other branches in order to serve and make our amenities increasingly accessible to our communities.
 In 2004, the Carthage YMCA was opened.
-2 years later, the Fairgrounds YMCA opened, and most recently in 2017 the Sackets Harbor YMCA opened.
+2 years later, the Fairgrounds YMCA opened.